greentechdev/source/content/data/air-quality-measurements.md

 See the following example for an illustration of how to use the API and data.
 It's written in JavaScript, so it's easy to try without downloading or installing anything.
 Click the button _"Try it!"_ below each block of code, or the link _"Edit in JSFiddle"_ in the top right corner of the live example to edit, run and play with them further.

-### Chart last 24h of NO2 at Hornsgatan
+### Chart 24h of NO2 at Hornsgatan

-Say we're looking to chart the levels of NO2 (nitrogen dioxide) at Hornsgatan, Stockholm for the last 24 hours and compare it to the the threshold value from the [environmental quality standards](https://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Luft-och-klimat/Miljokvalitetsnormer-for-utomhusluft/Gransvarden-malvarden-utvarderingstrosklar/).
+Say we're looking to chart the levels of NO2 (nitrogen dioxide) at Hornsgatan, Stockholm how the were a year ago and compare it to the the threshold value from the [environmental quality standards](https://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Luft-och-klimat/Miljokvalitetsnormer-for-utomhusluft/Gransvarden-malvarden-utvarderingstrosklar/).
 Something like

 {{< jsfiddle id="0dax5c3L" color="light" view="result" height="380" >}}